erthalion/erthalion.github.io/_posts/2017-12-21-advanced-json-benchmarks.markdown

 experiments I can see that, with huge pages 2048kB and simple document type, updates are saved as diff most of the time.

+Note: as Bruce mentioned in the commentaries, actually huge pages have no effect on the size of heap page.
+Looks like I've got this result on my laptop because of some side effect of huge pages being enabled.
+But anyway, you still can change the PostgreSQL heap page size by compiling it with `--with-blocksize`.

 Another thing worth mentioning is that this problem also was addressed in the recent development versions of MySQL, namely 8.0.3.
 This version has a [feature][mysql_partial_update] called "Partial Updates of JSON Values", but I